marks530/Second-Milestone-Project-MS2/README.md

 As this is a project to be completed for a Milestone Project for the Code Institute the goal is to create an interactive website demonstrating this skills learn in the second phase of the course.
 The project was created using HTML CSS and JavaScript and is ready for further development.
 I would like very much to develop the project using the new skills that I will learn in the next stages of the course such as adding a database to store user statistics.
 This can be done back-end applications and using the Python language.

-##Colors
-The use of lots of images of the golf courses meant that the dominant color of the home page would be green which is always pleasant to look at.
-The colours used score entry page were designed to give clarity and easy to see figures and highlight the entries with a grey background in the score entry area and the score card columns.
-The hole numbers are shown in light blue
-I set the colors of the submit button so that the button message was always visable dark grey initially and changing the light blue on hover

-##Fonts
-I continued the use of the recommended fonts of Raleway with sans serif as backup

-##Structure

     ## User Goals
 The user of the site will be initially be the organizer of the event usually the captain of the golf society.
 The captain will set up the event and he will then instruct the competitors to log in with their names and be taken to the score entry page.
 This method of collecting scores will give the organizer a immediate update on the players scores and information on who is leading the competition.
 The player who is entering his score will get a total of the number of strokes and a verification that his score has been entered on the system